International Association for the Advancement of Space Safety: Space Safety

 Although safety refers to threats that are non-voluntary in nature (design errors, malfunctions, human errors, etc.), security refers to threats which are voluntary (i.e. of aggressive nature such as use of anti-satellite weapons).
 In some languages a single term is used for both, which may sometimes be confusing.

 Absolute freedom from harmful conditions is impossible to achieve.
 To be absolutely safe a system, product, device, material or environment should never cause or have the potential to cause an accident.
 In the realization and operation of systems the term safety is generally used to mean acceptable risk level, not absolute safety.

 Acceptable risk level is not the same as personal acceptance of risk, but it refers to risk acceptability by stakeholders’ community or by society in a broad sense.
 Acceptable risk levels vary from system to system, and evolve with time due to socio-economic changes and technological advancement.
 Implementing proven best-practices at status-of-art is a prerequisite for achieving an acceptable risk level, or in other words to make a system safe.
 Best-practices are traditionally established by government regulations and norms, and/or by industrial standards.
 Without such reference the term safety, or acceptable risk, becomes meaningless.
 In other words, compliance with regulations, norms and standards represents the safety yardstick of a system.

 Journal of Space Safety Engineering

 The Journal of Space Safety Engineering (JSSE) is a quarterly publication of the International Association for the Advancement of Space Safety (IAASS).
 JSSE serves applied scientists, engineers, policy makers and safety advocates with a platform to develop, promote and coordinate the science, technology and practice of space safety.

-The journal has a distinguished Editorial Board with extensive qualifications, ensuring that the journal maintains high scientific and technical standards and has a broad international coverage.